Gaia Data & Science

 Francois Mignard (Universite Cote d'Azur)

-The goal of the school is to introduce the utilisation of Gaia data in different scientific fields including hands-on and excercises with the real data of the first full Gaia data set DR2 (published in April 2018).
-We like to bring together five external teachers and a few locals to present different aspects of the scientific application of the data.
+The goal of the school was to introduce the utilisation of Gaia data in different scientific fields including hands-on and excercises with the real data of the first full Gaia data set DR2 (published in April 2018).
+We liked to bring together five external teachers and a few locals to present different aspects of the scientific application of the data.

 The second data release DR2 of Gaia provides positions, colours, parallaxes and proper motions for more than a billion stars.
 For the brighter stars radial velocities, extinction and a spectral classification are also provided.
 Additional information about variability and transient phenomena including the effect of General Relativity on the observations is available.
 These data allow a big leap forward in many and very diverse fields of research.

-The school will look at the data structure and tailored methods of data analysis and data mining.
-We will discuss how Gaia data can be used for a range of scientific topics.
-The emphasis of the summer school will be on merging practical methodology and solving real-world problems to address questions like: What can we learn from Gaia data in different research fields?
+The school did look at the data structure and tailored methods of data analysis and data mining.
+We discussed how Gaia data can be used for a range of scientific topics.
+The emphasis of the summer school was on merging practical methodology and solving real-world problems to address questions like: What can we learn from Gaia data in different research fields?
 How do we select Gaia data efficiently for a given problem?
 How should we handle errors and correlations?
 How can we visualize the structure of data and the results?

 - Gaia DR2 data structure and analysis tools